neghani/learnwire/readme.md

-# Level Zero
+# Level - Basic

+> Must Read

+- This is a free course, and duration of this course is 4 weeks.
+This course covers some fundamental topics in the world of web development.
-Please go through the content below to understand the basic of HTML,CSS and Javascript, also there are few assignment videos to go through as well, please follow the instruction in the videos and create you 4 mini projects and submit them along with the application for Level One training.
+- Please go through the content below to understand the basic of HTML,CSS and Javascript, also there are some resource links provided to learn more about the topics.
+- We encourage you learn the topics from other sources if you find any interesting ones
+- Each week you are expected to complete a assignment the details are in the week wise content below

-Below content is free and don't worry you are not alone in the journey if you need help or stuck please join the [Discord Channel](https://discord.gg/vWRKPBDs) ping us with your query, we will respond ASAP.
+- You are not alone in the journey, please join the [Discord Channel](https://discord.gg/vWRKPBDs).
+If you need any help or you stuck ping us with your query, we will respond ASAP.

+> Course Goals

+- The goal of the course is to kick-start your self-learning process
+- Familiarize you with the tools and development workflows

+> Your Goals

+- Please follow the instruction in the videos/topics and practice
+- Create you 4 mini projects as described below
+- Submit the application for "Level - Advanced"

 **Training Calendar**